memespring/wiki-platformland-content/government-platforms.md

 ## Hosting

 ## Internal tools and platforms
+(these should possibly be a seperate page with a seperate name)

 * Code version control
 * Single sign-on for public servants
 * Chat
 * Email
+* Continuous integration